 An American character actor whose face became familiar in a string of late-90s and 2000s comedies and horrors, often playing the best friend or the doomed teen.

-Jon Abrahams carved out a specific niche in Hollywood: the reliable, often sardonic sidekick.
-He broke through with a small but memorable part in the intense drama 'Dead Man Walking', but it was in the realm of genre spoofs and suburban comedies where he found his footing.
-His turn as the ill-fated Bobby in the original 'Scary Movie' cemented his status as a go-to for witty panic.
-He then held his own opposite Ben Stiller's chaos as the earnest, guitar-strumming Denny in 'Meet the Parents'.
-Throughout the 2000s, Abrahams popped up in teen horrors like 'House of Wax' and various TV roles, his everyman quality making him a recognizable, if not always leading, presence in the ensemble casts that defined that cinematic era.
+Jon Abrahams broke through with a small but memorable part in the intense drama 'Dead Man Walking'.
+He then played the ill-fated Bobby in the original 'Scary Movie' and held his own opposite Ben Stiller as the earnest, guitar-strumming Denny in 'Meet the Parents'.
+Born in 1977, he carved out a niche as the reliable, often sardonic sidekick.
+Throughout the 2000s, he appeared in teen horrors like 'House of Wax' and various TV roles.
+His everyman quality made him a recognizable presence in the ensemble casts that defined that cinematic era.

 1965–1980